brendanchausse/IOS-SQL-Project/README.md

 # IOS-SQL-Project
-This will be the project used for my Relational Database class, which will use both and IOS app and implement a database connected to. it
+This will be the project used for my Relational Database class, which will use IOS(Swift) app and implement a database connected to it